You want smart political talk without the meltdowns?

 Well, first off, I think the public is just completely disillusioned with the DOJ and FBI.

-Why was it okay for Hunter Biden to do all the things he he's been alleged to have done?
+Why was it okay for Hunter Biden to do all the things he's been alleged to have done?

 Isn't this more about Joe?

-He repeated it as president as a candidate, and now we find out he's up to his eyeballs, meeting with these, you know, oligarchs, many from our top geopolitical foes and meetings at Cafe Milano and phone calls, you know, dozens of phone calls to close these business deals for Hunter and and more evidence than we ever thought that Joe was benefiting financially.
+And now we find out he's up to his eyeballs meeting with these oligarchs, many from our top geopolitical foes, and meetings at Cafe Milano and phone calls, dozens of phone calls to close these business deals for Hunter and more evidence than we ever thought that Joe was benefiting financially.

-Look at the emails between Eric Sherwin and Hunter Biden about how which account should I pay dad's home repair bills here?
+Look at the emails between Eric Sherwin and Hunter Biden about which account should I pay dad's home repair bills here?

 You know, that's a lot of damning evidence, Senator.

-So you look at every bit of this, it sure looks like it's all biased.
+So you look at every bit of this.

 It's really bad for our country.